Katrina Howard

 • Tidy Tea v Unilever (patent for dripless teabags, trial and appeal)

-• Genetics Institute v Amgen (patent for the hormone, erythropoietin, trial and appeal); also Genetics Institute v Johnson (prior claiming, appeal from patent office)
+• Genetics Institute v Amgen (patent for the hormone, erythropoietin, trial and appeal)

 • Atlantis v Schindler (patent for drainage cells, appeal)